SparkleMalone/SimpleFeatures/README.md

 library(tidyverse)
 library(ggplot2)
 ```
+# Goals

+The goals of this workshop are to:
+1. Become familiar with simple features
+2. Master simple feature manipulation
+3. Visualize simple features

 Simple features describe how objects in the real world can be represented in computers.
-They have a geometry describing where on Earth the feature is located, and they have attributes, which describe other properties about the feature.
+They have a geometry describing where on earth the feature is located, and they have attributes, which describe other properties about the feature.

- The following command reads the site location for Fluxnet CH4 tower locations:
+ The following command reads the site location for <a href= "https://fluxnet.org/data/fluxnet-ch4-community-product" > Fluxnet CH4 tower locations: </a>

 ```{r, include=T}